surifirstpin/biplus_documentation/docs/Visualization.md

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/34c8d8bc129b2e32ded89f8d3f9816b6a8fd1624/images/radar_chart.png)

-- **Points** it will display the the data with points on the chart.
+- **Points** on selecting the checkbox it displays the data with points on the chart.

 - **Point style** will specify how the data points will appear on chart. below are the following options are available.
   - Circle